bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like a very tech-savvy intern

 ChatGPT is helpful when assisting you in work that might be too repetitive or time-consuming.
 If you feel comfortable handing off work to ChatGPT that you also can fact-check and fine-tune on your own, you're in good hands.
+And though interns are so helpful, we still need to review the results before putting them into practice; if you submit your work and something goes wrong, do you want to tell your boss that "Well, that's what ChatGPT gave me"?

 #### ChatGPT is like a Rabbi, Mullah, or Priest of the Internet

 If the Internet is its sacred text, ChatGPT interprets and conveys its information in a way that's easy to read and digest for as many people as possible.
-This communication can help visualize and break-down complicated or abstract ideas, but it should be taken with a grain of salt and not be a substitute for your own knowledge or abilities.
+This communication can help visualize and break-down complicated or abstract ideas.
+It should also be taken with a grain of salt and not be a substitute for your own knowledge or abilities.
 AI is only as good and bias as the data it's trained on.
 ChatGPT is only as informed as the Internet allows it to be.

 #### ChatGPT is like a very knowledgeable person (but not a very smart person)